amber-brown/amber-brown/content/blog/immutability-with-javascript-arrays/index.md

 ## What is immutability?

+> Immutable - unchanging over time or unable to be changed.

 Immutability is an important principle of functional programming.

-> Mutable - liable or subject to change or alteration.

-Immutable variables are the opposite of this.
-They are unchangeable.
-This means that after they are created their state should not be updated or modified.
+Once an object or variable has been created, it should never change.
+If something about the variable or object needs to change, a copy should be taken, leaving the original state unaltered.

 ## Why should we use it?

 Immutability helps us to write cleaner and safer code.
 If we cannot edit the state of variables or objects in our code, this lessens our chances of getting unexpected results.
-For this reason, our code also becomes easier to debug.
-This is because the input if always known, making our workflow more efficient.
+For this reason, our code also becomes easier to debug, test and predict.

-Our code also becomes simpler to test.
-We have a known input and an expected output.

 ## Immutability in Arrays

-Lets say we have a pizza ordering system.
-Every pizza has the same base made up of bread, tomato and cheese.
-We can store this is an array.
-We will need to add the unique ingredients to the order.
+Let's say we have a pizza ordering system.
+Every pizza has the same base made up of bread, tomato, and cheese.
+A customer will choose their unique toppings for their pizza order.

-So, we could do this in the following way:
+The base never changes so we can store this in an array, we could then add the ingredients in the following way:

 ```javascript
 const pizzaBase = [🥖, 🍅, 🧀];